GustasKlisauskas/Zuvu-Governance-Contributors/README.md

 2. **Governance.sol** – The governance hub where governors register, stake tokens, cast votes, and manage reward distribution.
 3. **Submission.sol** – *Work in Progress.* This contract will allow users to submit their AI agents and handle submission voting.

-In addition, there are two interfaces:
+In addition, there are three interfaces:
 - **IZuvuToken.sol** – Interface for the ZuvuToken contract.
 - **IGovernance.sol** – Interface for the Governance contract.
+- **ISubmission.sol** – Interface for the Submission contract.

 ---